 At $599 with free shipping, you get a lot of value for the price.
 This desk is very large and if $600 is at the top end of your budget, it will be tough to find more for less money.

 I was surprised to see how fast the ApexDesk moved.
 They had advertised a more modest 1.3” per second, but it had no problem averaging 1.56” per second with just the top.
 When you hear the desk run, it isn’t one of the quietest of the bunch.
 You can tell they have a lot of power going to the motors and it’s definitely designed to move quick.
 I’m a little surprised they don’t advertise this benefit more.

 The second I pulled the electronics from the box I could tell they were lower quality than all of the other products I had reviewed.
 The up/down switch felt cheap and didn’t engage the motors for 1-2 seconds after pushing the button.
 The control box had a strong burnt odor, something I’ve found common with electronics coming from China.
 Overall, I was less than impressed here and the short warranty on it reaffirmed my feelings towards their electronics.

-As mentioned above, the ApexDesk’s short warranty is a big concern for me.
+As mentioned above, ApexDesk’s short warranty is a big concern for me.
 With other desks like the Autonomous SmartDesk 2, they provide a good warranty to back their lower quality electronics.
 TA Nikoda has been producing electronics since 1995 according to their website, but I’m not sure how long they’ve been in the business of electric standing desk components.
-At this price point I would expect a three year warranty on the electronics as five years is a realistic benchmark based on the competition.
+At this price point, I would expect a three-year warranty on the electronics as five years is a realistic benchmark based on the competition.

 Lack of Stability